“Wireless carplay; the most talked and attempted feature can now be accessed even without a wireless carplay compatible car”

 What’s wrong with the default wireless carplay feature and why adapter?

-Before the carplay adaptor/dongle came into existence, the car enthusiasts had to face different problems like connectivity and compatibility issues.
-For instance, although people had a smart and a handy infotainment system built in their cars, they did not support wireless carplay.
+Before the CarPlay adaptor/dongle came into existence, the car enthusiasts had to face different problems and issues like connectivity and compatibility issues.
+For instance, although people had a smart and a handy infotainment system built in their cars, they did not support wireless CarPlay.
 In that case, they had to find aftermarket solutions.
 But, this was not a wise solution for most of them.
 Why?
-It was costly and they still had some problems when trying to connect to wireless carplay.
+It was costly and they still had some problems when trying to connect to wireless CarPlay.

 Wireless Carplay Adaptors

 For the moment, there are two wireless adaptors/dongles that work fine and proven successful results in our testing.
 They are CarPlay2Air and Carlinkit.
-Both wireless dongles help the user to have wireless carplay experience without actually connecting the phone through the lightning cable.
-All you need to do is, just to connect the dongle to the USB port of the infotainment system and go ahead.
+And both wireless dongles help the user to have wireless CarPlay experience without actually connecting the phone through the lightning cable.
+So all you need to do is, just to connect the dongle to the USB port of the infotainment system and go ahead.
 Having said that, you would find two different process interfaces as both dongles’ origins are different from one another.
-Therefore, I think it’s better to talk about both of the wireless carplay dongles in separate sections.
+Therefore, I think it’s better to talk about both of the wireless CarPlay dongles in separate sections.
 Let’s take CarPlay2Air first.

-Carplay2Air dongle comes in a quite handy box that doesn’t demand you to put much of an effort to unbox it.
-All you have to do is to pop the dongle out of the box and plug it into the USB port of your car where you usually plug your iPhone into while keeping your car on start.
-Then turn on the bluetooth and connect your iPhone to the device.
+CarPlay2Air dongle comes in a quite handy box that doesn’t demand you to put much of an effort to unbox it.
+However, just to note, that dongle basically comes in 2 forms.
+Dongle with mic and without a mic.
+You may order the CarPlay2Air dongle with a mic or the dongle without a mic at your choice.
+Once, the dongle is with you, all you have to do is to pop the dongle out of the box and plug it into the USB port of your car where you usually plug your iPhone into while keeping your car on start.
+Then turn on the Bluetooth and connect your iPhone to the device.

 If it doesn’t show up anything as you plugged in, don’t worry.
 It might take a few seconds to load.
 So let it be.
 Once loaded, you would find some poorly written or displayed instructions on the screen.
 (Don’t be too concerned about the language it displays, but focus on the functionality)